 Highlights

-Migrating data from Walmart systems to Azure platform and establishing new data pipelines to support BAU and new reporting requirements.
+Migrating data from Walmart systems to new Azure platform and establishing new ETL pipelines to support BAU and new reporting requirements using SQL and PySpark.

+Establishing new ETL and ELT pipelines from on-prem data sources to Azure Synapse.

+Optimisation of PySpark jobs to ensure best performance when reporting to 3rd party customers.

+Ensuring technical design documents are up to date when a pipeline is deployed.

-Analysis of current data sets to identify gaps at source and rectify before pipeline is scheduled for deployment.
+Analysis of current data sets to identify gaps at source and rectify before the pipeline is scheduled for deployment.

-Supporting Business Analysts and Data Architects with the discovery and best practice around data management and migration from on-prem to cloud services.
+Supporting new starters to get development and production environments set up.

+Completed Azure training (AZ-900/DP-900), gaining more solid experience in Azure Storage, Data Factory and Synapse.

 10/2020 – 10/2021 Research Informatics Manager